scriptscrypt/solana-app-kit/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the MIT License.

 If you have any questions or need clarification, please open an issue or reach out to the maintainers.
-We appreciate every effort to improve Solana Social Starter and look forward to building a robust community library together!
+We appreciate every effort to improve Solana App Kit and look forward to building a robust community library together!